History of science and technology in Japan: Military

-This remarkable Japanese invention by Ijuin Gorō caused the shells to explode on impact rather than, like the Russian armour, simply penetrating the steel plating of enemy vessels and exploding below deck.
-It was not just the terrible effect of the explosive charge that caused panic.
-When the shells hit they immediately threw out a wall of fire over everything in range.
+This Japanese invention by Ijuin Gorō caused the shells to explode on impact rather than, like the Russian armour, simply penetrating the steel plating of enemy vessels and exploding below deck.
+It was not just the effect of the explosive charge that caused panic, When the shells hit they immediately threw out a wall of fire over everything in range.
 The Japanese shelling was terrifying and to the watching eyes of the Russians what was hurtling towards them seemed to be carton after carton of liquid fire.